bdlm/cast/README.md

 ```

 ##### func
 Casting to function will return a function that returns the cast value.
-This requires using the `cast.Func` builtin type
+This requires using the [`cast.Func`](https://github.com/bdlm/cast/blob/main/to.type.go#L39) custom type
 ```go
 var intFunc cast.Func[int]
 intFunc = cast.To[cast.Func[int]]("10")